applicaster/developer.applicaster.com/content/app-analytics/Modular-Analytics.md

 # Modular Analytics
-###Video Events (iOS v2.7 and above, Android v2.6 and above)
+### Video Events (iOS v2.7 and above, Android v2.6 and above)

 Event  | Insight
 --------------- | ---------------
 **Play VOD Item** | Measures that a video item is played, and for how long.
 The item played holds the following parameter: The video type (Applicaster model, or ATOM type), Item Name and the parameters that are related to each type, i.e.: Season Name, Show Name, Show ID, Free/Paid, Item ID for Applicaster video model, and ATOM feed name for ATOM video type.
 Note that if a user leaves during the pre-roll, this event will not be counted.
-**VOD Item: Play Was Triggered** | Measures that a video cell was tapped.
-All parameters of the Play VOD event are included, except the length.
+**VOD Item: Play Was Triggered** | Measures that a video cell was tapped, triggering play.
+The event is measured whether not the user stays through a pre-roll and the actual video loads.
 **Program: Play Live Was Triggered from Cell** | Measures when tapping on a 'Live Program' item in order to play it.
 This Live Program event refers to promotion from componentized cells and not from the EPG and Live Drawer).
 **Program: Play Icon Clicked on Generic Screen** | Measures when tapping on the 'Play' Icon from EPG or Live Drawer, in order to play the program.
 Note that combined with “Program: Play Live Was Triggered from Cell”, both address all possibilities of playing live programs.
 **VOD Item: Intermediate Button Clicked** | Measures when tapping on the 'Info' button on a VOD Item.
 All parameters of the Play VOD event are included, except the length.
 On Android.